 Install the rings on the piston beginning with the oil control ring.
 Use a piston ring spreader to prevent twisting or excessive expansion of the ring.
 Compression rings are marked with the word top or a mark on one side of the ring to indicate which side faces the top of the piston.
+The two compression rings may also be marked to indicate which one is the top ring.
+Follow the instructions, if any, for the ring set.
 Oil ring rails may be installed either way.
 Stagger ring gaps 120 degrees apart.
 Do not position ring gaps on thrust face of cylinder.